World’s largest virtual agentic engineering & quality conference

 Pick a strategy that matches your risk profile: static testing for early documentation and code review, white-box for internal logic coverage, black-box for end-user behavior, and front-end for UI and accessibility.
 Layer them across the SDLC rather than relying on any single approach.

 To execute the strategy at scale, start with TestMu AI for parallel cross-browser runs, add HyperExecute for CI/CD orchestration, and use Test Intelligence to keep flaky tests out of the release pipeline.
-The KaneAI docs walk you through generating tests from natural language so the strategy doesn't stall on author bandwidth.
+KaneAI helps you generate tests from natural language so the strategy doesn't stall on author bandwidth.

 Note